Griposia aprilina: Biology

 The eggs hatch as the buds swell and the young larva bore into a bud which conceals them as they feed.
-They than feed on the flowers and grow rapidly and finally on the leaves.
+They then feed on the flowers and grow rapidly and finally on the leaves.
 Larvae are greenish black, with a fulvous tinge; a dorsal series of dark medallions; dorsal line pale, interrupted, with black edges; spiracular line pale like the venter.